scheinerman/SimpleGraphRepresentations.jl/README.md

   left end points of the intervals are given in the vector `x` and the lengths of the intervals is `t`.

++ `UnitIntervalGraph(f,t)` creates a unit interval graph from a dictionary `f` mapping vertex names to the left end points of the intervals.
+  The optional parameter `t` gives the length of the intervals.

 + `RandomUnitIntervalGraph(n,t)` creates a random unit interval graph in which the left end points are `n` iid uniform values in [0,1] and `t` is the length of the intervals.